exakat/exakat/docs/Rules.rst

    ?>

-This is no more the case in PHP 5, which relies on `'__construct() <http://php.net/manual/en/language.oop5.decon.php>`_ to do so.
+This is no more the case in PHP 5, which relies on `__construct() <http://php.net/manual/en/language.oop5.decon.php>`_ to do so.
 Having this old style constructor may bring in confusion, unless you are also supporting old time PHP 4.

 Note that classes with methods bearing the class name, but inside a namespace are not following this convention, as this is not breaking backward compatibility.
 Those are excluded from the analyze.